Double jump in the maximum of two-type reducible branching Brownian motion: Introduction

-It was proved independently by Arguin, Bovier, Kistler \cite{ABK13}, and A\"{i}d\'{e}kon, Berestycki, Brunet, Shi \cite{ABBS13} that $\mathcal{E}_{t}$ converges in law to a random shifted \textit{decorated Poisson point process} (DPPP for short) defined as follows.
+It was proved independently by Arguin, Bovier, Kistler \cite{ABK13}, and A\"{i}d\'{e}kon, Berestycki, Brunet, Shi \cite{ABBS13} that $\mathcal{E}_{t}$ converges in law to a random shifted \textit{decorated Poisson point process} (DPPP for short) defined in the following paragraph.
+Bovier and Hartung \cite{BH17} extended the convergence of the extremal process by adding an extra dimension that encodes the localization of the particle in the underlying Galton-Watson tree.
+We refer to \cite{CHL19} for further results on the structure of the extremal process; and to \cite{BD11} for some conjectures, many of them still have not been rigorously proven yet.

 A DPPP $\mathcal{E}$ is determined by an intensity measure $\mu$ and a decoration process $\mathfrak{D}$, where $\mu$ is a (random) measure on $\mathbb{R}$ and $\mathfrak{D}$ is the law of a random point process on $\mathbb{R}$.
 Conditioned on $\mu$, sampling a Poisson point process $\sum_{i} \delta_{x_{i}} $ with intensity $\mu$, and an independent family of i.i.d. point processes $\left( \sum_{j} \delta_{d^{i}_{j}} :i \geq 0\right)$ with law $\mathfrak{D}$, then the point measure $\mathcal{E} \sim \mathrm{DPPP}(\mu,\mathfrak{D})$ can be constructed as $ \mathcal{E}=\sum_{i,j} \delta_{x_i+d_j^i}$.